Ukpor: Asara

 The war was caused by unwarranted and undeserved maltreatment from the then King of Nnewi who would always compel the young men and women of the neighbouring communities to take particular days that they would go and work for him, and which they were to go with their foods and water, as there were no provisions for any refreshment made by the king, who never rewarded, entertained nor appreciated the labourers in any way.

 Hence, the then newly emerged Ukpor king determined never to tolerate but to put a perpetual end to such an inhumane act; and consequently issued an order condemning and prohibiting that.
 This infuriated the king of Nnewi, that he pronounced a war against those neighbouring communities for their act which he term 'rebellious'; and they began the war with their nearest community which is the present-day Ukpor, which preparedly had already united and strategized with the nine villages that made up the Ekweteghete, being the general name of the nine villages that were subjected to the unrewarded compulsory labour.

 It was in celebration of this victory which Ukpor recorded in the War of Agbaja that the then king (Eze Obiukwu) decided to kill a cow for the people and call for merriment; and other villages which shared in the victory 'hit their chests' and determined that they would also bring their own cows, all of which were then sampled and hauled round the village square, with a view to knowing which village came with the biggest cow.
 These cows were thereafter killed and used for merriment which was then named 'Asara', coming from the Igbo word '-' which implies merriment.

 Climate

 In Ukpor, the wet season is warm, oppressive, and overcast and the dry season is hot, muggy, and partly cloudy.
 Over the course of the year, the temperature typically varies from 67 °F to 88 °F and is rarely below 59 °F or above 91 °F.

 Impact of flooding

-The community has spent all it has and made desperate efforts to tackle the devastating gully erosion that is currently tearing away the entire community to no avail.
+The community has spent all efforts to tackle the gully erosion, which has caused signifcant damage to the houses of the area.